Disadvantages to Incorporating

 Limited Liability Company

-A limited liability company structure works similarly to a sole proprietorship or partnership with the exception that the business owner or owners are not legally responsible for the financial obligations associated with the business (with some exceptions).
+A limited liability company structure works similarly to a sole proprietorship or partnership.
+There are a few key differences though.
+The business owner or owners are not legally responsible for the financial obligations associated with the business (with some exceptions).

-For example, an LLC owner who is facing a lawsuit or an unmanageable amount of business debt will not be responsible for the financial implications unless they have personally guaranteed the debt or unless they are proven to have ignored the corporate formalities necessary to treat the LLC as a separate business entity from the owner.
+For example, an LLC owner who is facing a lawsuit or an unmanageable amount of business debt will not be responsible for the financial implications.
+Unless they have personally guaranteed the debt or they have ignored the corporate formalities necessary to treat the LLC as a separate business entity from the owner they will not be held responsible.

-The LLC structure provides some legal protection for business owners in terms of a business failure affecting their personal assets.
-Because of the ease in which an LLC is formed, the simplicity of its maintenance, and the significant limitation of liability for its owners, it has become the most common business structure for small business in Arizona.
+The LLC structure provides some legal protection for business owners.
+It helps shield personal assets from being affected by a business failure.
+The benefits of an LLC make it a popular choice of business structure.
+An LLC is easily formed, maintenance is simple, and it limits owners’ liabilities.
+The LLC has become the most common business structure for small business in Arizona.

 The Corporation is a business structure often chosen by larger businesses.
 The legal definition of a corporation is that it is a group of people authorized to act as a single entity and recognized as such in law.
-Larger business utilize this business structure more often because of the great flexibility afforded by the division of ownership into stock, with owners of that stock being referred to as “shareholders”.
+Larger businesses use this business structure more often.
+There is a greater flexibility afforded by the division of ownership into stock.
+Owners of that stock are referred to as “shareholders”.

-There are different types of corporations, however the general overview of an incorporated business means that:
+There are different types of corporations.
+The general overview is roughly the same for all incorporated businesses though.
+Being an incorporated business means that:

 Incorporation: The Pros and Cons